RickMatsen/UW-Shoulder-Elbow/README.md

 # UW-Shoulder-Elbow
-A repository of shoulder and elbow information and tools for patients, physicians, and the public
+This is a repository of shoulder and elbow information and tools for patients, physicians, and the public.
+Here we share content commonly used by the University of Washington Shoulder and Elbow Team.
+It is freely accessible to all interested parties.
+The information and tools shared here are generic; they are not intended for application to any individual patient.
+Only the patient's treating physician can decide if they are appropriate for use in specific instances.
+The University of Washington and the creators of this content are not responsible for any adverse effects that may result from the material on this source.